Tory Humphrey

-Tory Terrell Humphrey (born January 20, 1983 in Saginaw, Michigan) is an American football tight end who played six seasons in the National Football League.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2005.
-He played college football at Central Michigan.

-Humphrey has also played for the Green Bay Packers and New Orleans Saints.
+Tory Terrell Humphrey (born January 20, 1983) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Central Michigan Chippewas.
+Humphrey was signed by the Indianapolis Colts as an undrafted free agent in 2005, and signed to the Green Bay Packers in August of 2005.
+He was also a member of the Amsterdam Admirals, New Orleans Saints, and Oakland Raiders.

 Professional career

 Indianapolis Colts

-After going undrafted in the 2005 NFL Draft, Humphrey signed with the Indianapolis Colts as an undrafted free agent on April 29.
+After going undrafted in the 2005 NFL draft, Humphrey signed with the Indianapolis Colts as an undrafted free agent on April 29.
 He was waived by the team on June 9.

 Green Bay Packers

 Humphrey signed his one-year tender offer as an exclusive-rights free agent on March 19, 2008.
 As a restricted free agent in the 2009 offseason, he re-signed with the Packers on April 6.

 Humphrey suffered a broken arm during training camp on August 7, 2009 after being hit by safety Aaron Rouse.
 Humphrey underwent successful surgery following the injury, but was ruled out by head coach Mike McCarthy for the rest of the 2009 season.
 He was waived/injured on August 13 and subsequently reverted to injured reserve.
 He was released with an injury settlement on August 20.